Windows 10 gets an optional update to fix crashes with the Windows Update settings page.

-Windows 10 20H2 is the next major update available starting expected to arrive sometime during the fall of 2020.
+Windows 10 20H2, October 2020 Update, is the next major update releasing on October 20, 2020.
 However, similar to the 2019 release schedule, this version is a smaller update that will be offered as a cumulative update through Windows Update.
 (Similar to a service pack.)

-Although the 20H2 update will include new changes, you won’t be seeing new big features.
+Although the October 2020 Update includes new changes, you won’t be seeing new big features.

 Also, starting with this release, Microsoft will no longer use version numbers, such as 2009 or 2010.
 Instead, it’ll be called “Windows 10 version 20H2” to indicate when the update will release.
 For example, H1 indicates the first half of year, and H2 means that the feature update will release the second half of the year.

 Windows 10 20H2 update related content, news, release date, steps to upgrade, new features and changes can be found here.